vladimir-plakhotnik/shape-builder/README.md

 ```

-You can draw a shape with a canvas without creating a builder:
+You can draw a shape without creating the shape builder:

 ```JavaScript